lebao3105/Commands-collection/README.md

 A collection of various system commands in Pascal <br>
 This repository has these directory = commands:
 * cat                 : Write file content
-* cd                  : "Change" to a folder (not working now due to...
-DECRAPTED)
+* cd                  : "Change" to a folder (DECRAPTED)
 * cls                 : Clear the screen
-* date                : Show and the time & date (something wrong...)
+* date                : Show and the time & date (something went wrong... here)
 * echo                : Just print text to screen
 * find_content        : Find content in a file (not working as expected at parsing arguments)
 * getvar              : Print variable (PATH, HOME, etc...)